skyybrew/wiiu-hbguide/docs/README.md

 # Hello!

 Welcome!
-This guide will take you from stock firmware's (5.5.5/5.5.6) to a Custom Firmware.
+This website will guide you from taking your WiiU's stock firmware's (5.5.5/5.5.6) to a Custom Firmware.
 (Tiramisu or Aroma.)
 We hope you enjoy!

 ?> For help in English, visit the discord server (UNDER CONSTRUCTION)